 The Fund is targeted at private customers, professional investors and suitable counterparties, aiming for a general accumulation/optimisation of wealth with a long-term investment horizon of at least five years.
-At the same time, potential investors should already have at least basic knowledge and/or experience with stock funds and the positions held in them (stocks).
+At the same time, potential investors should already have at least basic knowledge and/or experience with stock funds and the positions held in them (stocks, REITs) and the special characteristics of REITs.
 Furthermore, the potential investor should be able to bear a financial loss (up to the complete loss of the employed capital) and not place value on investment share protection.